GitOps Repository Structures and Patterns Part 6: Example Repositories

 Figure 1: Repo structure for argocd-autopilot

-Argo CD autopilot is a command line interface (CLI) tool that is intended to simplify installation and entry into Argo CD.
-To this end, it provides the ability to bootstrap Argo CD in the cluster as well as create repo structures.
+Argo CD autopilot is a command line interface (CLI) tool that is intended to simplify installation and getting started with Argo CD.
+To this end, it provides the ability to bootstrap Argo CD in the cluster and to create repo structures.

 The bootstrapping of Argo CD is done with a single command: argocd-autopilot repo bootstrap